-- Name and describe the elements of a sequence of operation. - List the features that must appear on an elementary wiring - diagram to make it comply with JIC standards.
-List the steps in troubleshooting a new machine. - List the steps in troubleshooting a new machine.
-List the information to be included in a motor location file. - Select the best method for identifying a motor.
+- Name and describe the elements of a sequence of operation. - List the features that must appear on an elementary wiring diagram to make it comply with JIC standards. - List the steps in troubleshooting a new machine. - · List the information to be included in a motor location file. - · Select the best method for identifying a motor.